Third Album

-Third Album is the third studio album released by the Jackson 5 on Motown Records, and the group's second LP released in 1970, on September 18.
+Third Album is the third studio album released by the Jackson 5 on the Motown label, and the group's second LP released in 1970, on September 8.

 Third Album featured the group's fourth consecutive No. 1 single on the US pop charts, "I'll Be There", the Top 5 single "Mama's Pearl", and album tracks such as the semi-autobiographical "Goin' Back to Indiana" and "Darling Dear".
 The album peaked at No. 4 on the Billboard Top LPs chart and No. 1 on both the US R&B Albums chart and on Cashbox.
 The release is considered one of the group's best efforts.
 It sold over 6 million copies worldwide.

-Reception
+Critical reception

 Allmusic's Lindsay Planer rated Third Album four out of five stars.
 She stated that the album contains "the unmistakable Motown sound, expanding just enough to incorporate other significant influences as well."
 She also stated that a few of the tracks "are [...] worthwhile spins."